OpenWIS/openwis-documentation/_posts/2016-03-07-OpenWIS-Technical-Committee-2016-Mar.md

 			13. JT - yes, UKMO had a comparative study done a year ago and GeoNetwork was recommended as the most stable and complete at the time.
 			14. RGb - the user role is important - the Admin portal has several dashboards but the User portal has fewer and is focussed on the User portal functions.
 			15. JT - Remy, perhaps you could help with the design by drafting a User Story for the User Portal subscription process.
-			16. A-OWIS-TC-2016-15: RGb: draft a User Story for the User Portal subscription process.
-OWIS-A
+			16. ACT-OWIS-TC-2016-15: RGb: draft a User Story for the User Portal subscription process.
+OWIS-ACT
 			17. JT - we could investigate metadata classification to improve the User experience.
 			18. RGr - for bulk subscriptions - MF have an Admin User way of doing this.
 			19. JT - we could have a single build that can be deployed/configured as either Admin or User portal.
 			20. JT - we will share the GeoCat docs that show the changes we have made.
 Currently we are working on a suite of automated tests to verify all works as planned.
-			21. A-OWIS-TC-2016-16: JT: share the GeoCat docs.
-OWIS-A
+			21. ACT-OWIS-TC-2016-16: JT: share the GeoCat docs.
+OWIS-ACT
 		2. New features and/or technical enhancement (Note 3)
 			1. Improvements to subscription / ad-hoc data request UI : drive options from information in metadata record
 				1. WQ - we need a way to overcome the current restrictions on the information passed from the UI.